Manual Machining

 column and knee milling machine

-A milling machine whose spindle is mounted in the column, and whose worktable rests on an adjustable knee.
-Column and knee milling machines are the most common type of manual mill.
+A milling machine with a spindle mounted to the column and a worktable that rests on an adjustable knee.
+Column and knee milling machines are the most common type of manual mill and are available in vertical or horizontal orientations.

 cutting